opensafely-core/ehrql/docs/tutorial/generating-dummy-output-data/index.md

 and press ++enter++.

-The terminal will fill with dummy output data in CSV format.
+The terminal will fill with a dummy dataset in CSV format.
 Scroll up to see the column headers;
 notice that two column headers correspond to the two patient series — `asthma_med_date` and `asthma_med_code` —